 Baby food has been sold in jars since 1931, so it has a long tradition.
-Economic and eco-friendly jars are great at home and come in a wider variety of flavors and textures than food sold in pouches, though that is changing.
+Economic and eco-friendly jars are great at home and jarred baby food comes in a wider variety of flavors and textures than food sold in pouches.
 In addition, baby food packaged in jars has a longer shelf-life (around 2 years) than in pouches (approximately 1 year).
 That makes stocking up during sales a good idea.
 And of course, glass jars allow you (and your child) to see what's inside.

-Light and travel-friendly, pouches offer great convenience You can tote them along almost anywhere, and because they're resealable, you can stow any unused portions in the fridge.
-Baby food pouches also allow your little one to feed himself — they help him develop dexterity and independence.
-That frees you up, too!
-Pouches are also a great way to continue getting wholesome fruits and vegetables into your little one as he moves into what are sometimes the picky toddler years.
+Light and travel-friendly, pouches offer great convenience.
+You can tote them along almost anywhere, and because they're re-sealable, you can stow any unused portions in the fridge for the next time you are on the go.
+Pouches also allow your little ones to feed themselves by squeezing directly from the pouch— which can help develop dexterity and independence.
+Little ones love to play with pouch caps, so when it comes to self-feeding be sure to supervise your children and keep them from playing with pouch caps and putting them in their mouths.
+Additionally, pouches also offer a great way to continue giving wholesome fruits and vegetables to your little ones as they move into those potentially picky toddler years as their independence grows.

 The Earth's Best® brand is the first complete line of organic infant nutrition, with over 35 pouch varieties.

 Food Safety Note: Spoon baby’s meal portion from the jar or squeeze from the pouch into a bowl and serve from the bowl.
 Promptly refrigerate any food left in the original container.
 If you have fed your baby directly from a jar or pouch, discard any remaining food after the meal, as bacteria from the baby’s mouth may cause the food to spoil.